An Outlook user had a question about the missing date pickers in Outlook 2010's Print Options dialog:

 Before opening the print dialog, select your desired dates on the navigation calendar.

-In Day view, hold Ctrl to select the first day and then click on the last date before clicking File, Print.
+In Day view, select the first day and then hold Ctrl and click on the last date before clicking File, Print.
 This will work for Day and Week printouts, as well as monthly printouts, as long as you are not using exactly one month per page.